92es/Thermal-Camera-Redux/README.md

   - Horizontal and Vertical rulers can be displayed simultaenously or sepearately.
 - Ability to add up to 13 user defined temp locations (great for fixed mount bench work).
 - User temp and ruler display modes are mutually exclusive.
-- Min, Average and Max screen temps.
+- Min, Avg and Max screen temps.
 - Thermal color gradient widget with Min/Avg/Max and current focus temp indicators.
 - User input can be entered via keyboard and/or mouse as well as commands redirected to stdin.
   -  Keyboard and mouse input take presendece over redirected stdin command stream.